 Previously, we’ve compared different furniture materials based on their sustainable pedigree to help you identify and choose the most environmental option.
 We’ve explored why popular furniture materials like rubberwood aren’t sustainable.

 Now let’s take a closer look at laminated wood.
-(Spoiler alert: wood laminate ranks at the bottom when it comes to sustainability and poses real threats to human and environmental health.)
+(Spoiler alert: wood laminate ranks at the bottom when it comes to sustainability and poses real threats to human and ecological health.)

 What Is Wood Laminate?